-Self-Guided Walking Tour in St Wolfgang
+Self-Guided Walking Tour in St. Wolfgang

 5 Stops 3.9 km ~1.8 hours

-Walking tour route map of St Wolfgang
+Walking tour route map of St. Wolfgang Open interactive map

-Why Walk St Wolfgang?
+Why Walk St. Wolfgang?
 A Self-Guided Tour

 St. Wolfgang is small.
 The whole village strings along the northern shore of the Wolfgangsee, and you can cross it on foot in twenty minutes without trying.
 That is exactly why a walking tour beats anything else here: the road through the center is closed to most cars, the lake is always on your left or right, and the four sights worth your time sit within a few hundred meters of each other.
 Driving makes no sense.
 Wandering is fine, but you will miss why the village matters.